 FIFO is an acronym for first in, first out, a method for organizing and manipulating a data buffer, where the oldest (first) entry, or 'head' of the queue, is processed first.
 It is analogous to processing a queue with first-come, first-served (FCFS) behaviour: where the people leave the queue in the order in which they arrive.

-When a customer complaints that their system is NOT BATCH TRACKING - the customer needs to understand that FIFO CAN NOT WORK RELIABLY without batch tracking
+When a customer complains that their system is NOT BATCH TRACKING, the customer needs to understand that FIFO CAN NOT WORK RELIABLY without batch tracking.

 Receive Stock 1 / 1 / 2015 10 units into BIN A1

 Receive Stock 1 /1/ 2016 50 units into BIN A2

 Receive Stock 1/6/2016 10 units into BIN A1